Controlled Generation of Unseen Faults for Partial and Open-Partial Domain Adaptation: Introduction

-In this research, we propose to perform unsupervised but controlled generation of unseen faults in the target domain.
-The proposed work is based on the assumption that sensor recordings from faulty conditions can be disentangled in the fourier domain in (1) data signatures that represent solely fault class characteristics and therefore, are domain independent as well as (2) domain specific variations within the data.
-The main contribution of this research is a novel framework \textit{FaultSignatureGAN} based on a Wasserstein GAN \cite{arjovsky2017wasserstein} that enables to generate domain independent fault class signatures that are transferable to any new domain, given only healthy data of that domain.
-Thereby, the proposed framework enables a controlled way to generate physically plausible faults of distinct classes in the target domain, that have not been observed before. \textit{FaultSignatureGAN} enables to complement partial label spaces by a controlled generation of unseen faults for DA tasks with discrepancies in the label space.
-Since the proposed framework relies solely on the availability of source fault data and healthy target data, its benefits are particularly pronounced for targeting the extreme case of DA where only one class (the healthy class) is shared between the two domains.
-The proposed framework \textit{FaultSignatureGAN} is not limited to only one type of label space discrepancy since it is applicable in \textit{Partial} as well as \textit{OpenSet\&Partial} setups.
+We propose to address the challenge raised by the label space discrepancies for DA by enabling the generation of domain- and class-specific data from fault conditions that have not been observed before in the target domain.
+The generated fault data can compensate for unseen domain-specific fault classes and, thereby, transform the given \textit{Partial} or \textit{Open-Partial} DA setting into a \textit{ClosedSet} DA setting.
+The generation of previously unobserved target fault data is based on observed faults in the source domain i.e.\ we propose to perform unsupervised domain mapping.
+This is particularly challenging since it is unknown how an unobserved fault in the target domain should look like.
+The unsupervised target fault generation needs to fulfill two requirements.
+Firstly, the generated data should be adapted to the specificities of the desired domain and secondly, the faults should be specific to a desired class in the label space.
+We address for the first time such an unsupervised but controlled generation of fault data based only on the healthy data in the target domain and faulty data in the source domain.
+The proposed work is based on the hypothesis that the Fourier spectrum from faulty data can be disentangled in data signatures that represent (1) solely fault class characteristics and (2) domain-specific characteristics within the data.
+The validity of this hypothesis is evaluated implicitly by conducting different DA experiments.
+The main contribution of this research is a novel framework \textit{FaultSignatureGAN} based on a Wasserstein GAN \cite{arjovsky2017wasserstein} that enables to generate domain-independent fault class signatures that are transferable to any new domain, given only healthy data of that domain.
+This is, on the one hand, a particularly challenging task since no samples of faulty data in the target domain are available and, on the other hand, a particularly relevant case for real safety-critical applications where a representative dataset of fault data is typically not available. \textit{FaultSignatureGAN} enables a controlled way to generate physically plausible faults of previously unobserved distinct classes in the target domain and thereby, enables to complement label spaces with different types of class discrepancies for DA tasks.
+Since the proposed framework relies solely on the availability of source faults and healthy target data, its benefits are particularly pronounced for targeting the extreme case of DA where only one class (the healthy class) is shared between the two domains.
+However, it is applicable to any number of shared and missing fault classes in the two domains.
+The proposed framework \textit{FaultSignatureGAN} is not limited to only one type of label space discrepancy since it is applicable in \textit{Partial} as well as \textit{Open-Partial} setups.